nycbobby/reservations-app/README.md

 * Add a reservation
 * Delete a reservation

 A reservation is a simple row of data in a DynamoDB table consisting of Name, Room #, Number of nights, and Reservation ID.
 The reservation app can be used by multiple customers.
 Each customer gets their own DynamoDB table.
-The customer name is passed to the Lambda functions via a request header in the front-end script which tells the lambda which table to access (front-end script -> nginx -> api gateway -> lambda -> dynamo).
+The customer name is passed to the Lambda functions via a request header in the front-end script which tells the lambda which table to access.

+front-end script -> nginx -> api gateway -> lambda -> dynamo

 # Nginx